 The Director of Public Prosecutions gave the advice that he could not prosecute because the men who had sex with the child prostitute had a mistake as to age defence, however this is not accurate.
 It is clearly recorded in appendix 1 that some men had repeated sexual intercourse with this child, and had these men been brought to trial it would have been up to the jury to decide whether these men could, or should have been aware that they were have sex with a person under the age of consent.

-Whilst I don’t agree with former Children’s Commissioner Nick Mason’s view that everyone who rang the number in answer to the advertisement should be charged, a case could easily have been made based on repeated calls to the number, where these men were unable to account for their whereabouts at the time the alleged offences took place and where unusual amounts of money withdrawn from their bank accounts.
+Whilst I don’t agree with former Children’s Commissioner Nick (sic) Mason’s view that everyone who rang the number in answer to the advertisement should be charged, a case could easily have been made based on repeated calls to the number, where these men were unable to account for their whereabouts at the time the alleged offences took place and where unusual amounts of money withdrawn from their bank accounts.
 On this basis it is not unreasonable for the community to expect more than one person to be charged in relation to these offences.

-In the light of the way I was treated, where the determination to proceed to trial included prosecutor Nick Perks travelling to the home of the complainant (against DPP policy) in an attempt to get her to return to trial, even though her mental health history had been discovered and a not guilty verdict assured, it is very difficult to understand Tim Ellis’ reluctance to charge anyone other than Terry Martin.
+In the light of the way I was treated, where the determination to proceed to trial included prosecutor XXXX travelling to the home of the complainant (against DPP policy) in an attempt to get her to return to trial, even though her mental health history had been discovered and a not guilty verdict assured, it is very difficult to understand Tim Ellis’ reluctance to charge anyone other than Terry Martin.
 It is even more difficult to understand given the jury refused to accept Terry Martin’s mistake as to age defence.

 In regard to question 9 (b) maintaining a sexual relationship should be redefined so that, provided at least one unlawful sexual act was committed in Tasmania, unlawful sexual acts committed outside the State can be taken into account.
 However this legislation should only apply in historic cases, or if used in current cases, following a reasonable investigation by all State’s where the abuse is alleged to have taken place.